-The Major in American Sign Language-English Interpreting requires 57 hours beyond elementary American Sign Language (ASL 110: American Sign Language I and ASL 120: American Sign Language II).
-A double major in American Sign Language-English Interpreting and American Sign Language and Deaf Studies is not permitted.
+The Major in American Sign Language-English Interpreting requires 56 hours beyond elementary American Sign Language (ASL 110: American Sign Language I and ASL 120: American Sign Language II).
+The major in American Sign Language – English Interpreting is not open to students majoring in other American Sign Language majors.

 Required courses include: